-Proposal 1 To elect two Class III directors to a three-year term.

-- Proposal 2 To approve, in a non-binding "say on pay" vote, the compensation of our named executive officers. - Proposal 3 To determine, in a non-binding "say on frequency" vote, the frequency of the vote on our executive compensation program (once every year, once every two years or once every three years). - Proposal 4 To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm.
+- Proposal 1 To elect two Class I directors to a three-year term. - Proposal 2 To approve, in a non-binding "say on pay" vote, the compensation of our named executive officers. - Proposal 3 To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm.